 Year 2 children take a responsible role as “Rangers” in the playground where they look after other children.
 We have an active school council who are responsible for many changes both in school and the wider community.

 Through our spiritual teaching children appreciate the awe and wonder of the world around them.
 Social skills are developed and we offer a Golden Ticket to the children who are showing the theme of the term.
-This has included good manners, being respectful, being kind and caring.
-Through our teachings of different faiths we ensure the children have respect for all cultures.
+This has included good manners, being kind and caring as well as themes which reflect our core values of:-

 Fundamental British Values